-Year One Criminal Law 1 Diversity and Duty of Care Foundation of Research Methods Positive psychology Crime and Society Crime and Punishment: Inside a Criminal Mind Study and Research Skills for Social Scientists Religions, Ethics and Violence Year Two Contemporary Security Studies: Terrorism and Counter-terrorism Criminology Classics and Controversies Intelligence in a Globalised World Criminal Law 2 Cyber Crime and Security Mental Health and Forensic Psychology Research Methods 1 Research Methods 2 Year Three Project Management Skills Independent Project Crime under Duress/ International Law Sexual offenders – across the life course Young People and Crime Criminology in Professional Practice
+Year One Foundation of Research (Criminology) Everyday Experience and Psychological Methods: Exploring Positive Psychology Criminal Law 1 Crime and Society Crime and Punishment: Inside a Criminal Mind Study and Research Skills for Social Scientists Religions, Ethics and Violence Year Two Contemporary Security Studies: Terrorism and Counter-terrorism Criminology Classics and Controversies Intelligence in a Globalised World Criminal Law 2 Cyber Crime and Security Mental Health and Forensic Psychology Research Methods 1 Research Methods 2 Year Three Project Management Skills Independent Project Crime under Duress International Law Sexual offenders – across the life course Young People and Crime Criminology in Professional Practice

 You will build your subject knowledge and practical experience through modules appropriate to the breadth of the curriculum.
 Your learning encompasses development of core knowledge and skills intrinsic to professional practice and psychological research.
 Learning is supported by lectures, workshops and tutorials to encourage theoretical and critical inquiry, debate and practical research skills.
 Summative assessment involves a wide range of activity such as scientific reports, essays, group and individual presentations, poster design, multiple choice papers, short answer papers, research participation and essay exams.